jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 In this exercise, you are going to create a 100-mile buffer from a point representing the city of South Bend, Indiana.

-To get started, begin by adding the South Bend feature class to a new map using the add layer tool in Map Viewer Classic.
+To get started, begin by adding the South Bend feature class to a new map using the add layer tool in Map Viewer.

 <p align="center">
   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Images/Figure%208.jpg">